 Many of us have a soft spot for royal happenings.
-Whether we’re celebrating the nuptials of a prince and a commoner, awaiting the birth of an heir to the throne, or gushing over a photo of Prince George meeting the Obamas in his pajamas, royal news is always guilty-pleasure gold.
-And sometimes, it even inspires you to embark upon your own royal adventures.
+Whether we’re celebrating a prince’s nuptials, awaiting the birth of an heir to the throne, or gushing over a photo of Prince George meeting the Obamas in his pajamas, royal news is always guilty-pleasure gold.
+And sometimes, it even inspires us to embark upon our own royal adventures.

-In case you’re in need of a bit of inspiration, here are some of the most wanderlust-inducing getaways visited by four generations of the British royal family.
+In case you’d like a bit of travel inspiration, here are some of the most wanderlust-inducing getaways, brought to you by four generations of the British royal family.

 Botswana: Prince Harry and Meghan Markle

 Prince Harry took his future bride to Botswana for the first time in 2016, not long after they started dating.
 They spent five days camping beneath the stars, and it went so well that Harry decided to surprise Meghan with a return trip in August 2017.
-Their second stay lasted three weeks, giving them ample time to visit Harry’s favorite locations (like Meno a Kwena, a safari camp perched on a clifftop), celebrate Meghan’s birthday, and spot some wildlife up close.
+Their second stay lasted three weeks, giving them ample time to visit Harry’s favorite locations (like Meno a Kwena, a safari camp perched on a clifftop), celebrate Meghan’s birthday, and spot plenty of wildlife.

 And, although the royal couple probably won’t be honeymooning in Botswana, they may not venture too far from their favorite getaway spot.
 Rumor has it that Harry and Meghan will spend their post-wedding vacation in neighboring country Namibia, where the Sossusvlei clay pan is the most famous attraction.

 If you’d like to visit Botswana (or Namibia) for yourself, start looking for flights!
-These destinations are situated on the other side of the world — but their remote locations are part of their magic.
+Although these destinations are situated on the other side of the world, their remote locations are part of their magic.

 The Seychelles: Prince William and Kate Middleton

 Since Alphonse Island is as much of a haven for wildlife as it is for newlywed royals, it’s a great place to swim with dolphins, explore coral reefs, watch turtles hatch, and practice catch-and-release fishing.
-Snorkeling, scuba diving, stand-up paddleboarding, sailing, and kayaking are just a few more options for water-based activities, while biking and bird-walking are possibilities back on land.
+Snorkeling, scuba diving, stand-up paddleboarding, sailing, and kayaking are just a few more options for water-based activities, while biking and bird-walking make up the bulk of travelers’ adventures back on land.

 If you think this sounds too good to be true, you might be right.
 There’s a catch — the resort packages start at $6,000 per person, so you might need to save up a fair bit before you can afford a visit!